-Join C4CM to learn the nuts and bolts of the new rules, plus get the answers to your most pressing questions like:
+Join C4CM to learn the nuts and bolts of the proposed rules, plus get the answers to your most pressing questions like:

 - How will the DOL’s proposed overtime exemption rules affect the current salary basis test and the salary level threshold that’s required for exemption?